 The first recording, In the Christmas Mood, was released under the LaserLight label in 1991.
 It was so successful that a second recording, In the Christmas Mood II, was produced and later released in 1993.
-Then, in 1997, In the Nutcracker Mood was released featuring big band adaptations of the Tchaikovsky classic ballet accompanied by other holiday favorites.
 By the close of the Christmas season of 1996, In the Christmas Mood received a Platinum Record Award (sales exceeded 1,000,000 units) and In the Christmas Mood II received a Gold Record Award (sales exceeded 500,000 units) and eventually all three recordings have sold over 3,000,000 units.